 If you have a concern about your experience while in an HonorHealth hospital, contact your nurse or patient relations coordinator.

 What is the ANCC Magnet Recognition Program®?

 The American Nurses Credentialing Center recognizes all HonorHealth hospitals with Magnet accreditation, the gold standard for nursing care.
-Only 8 percent of the nation's hospitals are Magnet accredited.
+Only 8% of the nation's hospitals are Magnet-accredited.
 Deer Valley Medical Center, John C. Lincoln Medical Center, Scottsdale Osborn Medical Center, Scottsdale Shea Medical Center and Scottsdale Thompson Peak Medical Center have each earned the prestigious recognition.